jdegand/angular-cat-wiki/README.md

 - I found Next to be a way better option for SSR than Angular SSR.
 If you knew both, there would have been few reasons to pick Angular over Next.
 Now, I think this is good enough to stick with Angular versus converting to another framework.
 - I used mergeMap and forkJoin to batch the API requests in the breed component.
 - Chaining multiple sequential fetch requests is not better than using RxJs.
+- However, the mergeMap implementation seems to have negative Typescript implications.
+The first returned value, `breeds`, gets added to the hero object.
+This added data creates the need for extra interfaces or the addition of optional fields to the existing interfaces to type each step of the breed API request.
+To prevent having to add extra interfaces, you could also add optional return values for certain fields.
+- [Diffchecker](https://www.diffchecker.com/text-compare/) is an excellent site that can help you compare and contrast different JSON.
+Using this site, you can determine how the various API responses differ.
+- `Breed2` interface is my catch-all interface to work with the various responses in `breed.component.ts`.
 - Images have a large intrisnic size.
 This is api-specific and don't think I can do much to mitigate it.
+- I disabled the image size warning in the console.
+You can remove the provider in `app.config.ts` to see the warning.
 - There are some slight styling issues from the conversion.
 There is unused CSS code lingering in some files.
 I was able to keep most of the HTML formatting in the conversion and only had to make slight alterations.
 I used the new control flow syntax.
 - I removed Karma, Jasmine and any generated test files.
 I think Cypress would probably be the quickest option to get testing done quickly.
 Cypress 13.5 supports Angular 17 component testing.
 - I have looked into Cypress end to end testing with SSR and it doesn't seem like cy.intercept will work.
 If you use cy.visit instead of cy.render, you can actually think you are testing your SSR application when you are testing the client.